cumbanch/TACS-COVID-G2/README.md

 *Note: for more information, visit the [backend](#environment-be) or [frontend](#environment-fe) environment variables sections.*

 Once the environment files were created, we can start the application as a whole running `docker-compose up` in the root of the project.
+Now you just need to go to [http://localhost:8081](http://localhost:8081) for accessing the application.

 <a id="backend"></a>
 ## Backend